Advertisement

 What is it?

 It’s the Ford Maverick, the Steve Rodgers to the F-150 Raptor’s Captain America.
-Still, like its comic book analogue, it’s got heart and doesn’t back down from a challenge.
+Like its comic book analogue, what it lacks in brawn it makes up in heart, thanks to a high level of versatility engineered into a small package.

 Advertisement - Page continues below

-Sure thing.
 The Maverick comes in one unibody configuration, a four-door, five-seater supercrew cab with a 54.4-inch truck bed.
-Under its lil’ hood is either a 2.0-liter I-4 that delivers 250hp and 277 lb ft of torque, or, in its hybrid configuration, a 2.5-liter engine paired with an e-motor and battery to deliver 162hp and 155 lb ft of torque while it stretches the available miles.
+Its standard powertrain is its hybrid setup consisting of a 2.5-liter I4 paired with an e-motor that provides a total of 191hp and 155lb ft of torque.

 Advertisement - Page continues below